- Dorcas/Tabitha, an admired member of the early Christian community, has died of an unknown cause. Many people mourn

 She is always portrayed in artworks and commentary as a holy woman, and that may well have been true.
-But she also sounds like one of those large-bosomed, generous-hearted women who are loved by all.
+But she also sounds like one of those large-bosomed, generous-hearted women loved by all.

 This is reinforced by the next thing we learn about her: she spends her time doing good works and ‘acts of charity’.

 She becomes ill and dies.
 Her illness is unspecified, but we may assume she was nursed by her friends and family.
 There was nothing corresponding to a hospital or medical center at that time.
 Sick people were cared for in their own home, by their friends and family.

 It has special significance in the Christian story.
 An upper room was the scene of the Last Supper in Jerusalem, and it is mentioned twice, pointedly, in the story of Tabitha.